 The most intensive spontaneous healing occurs during the first 8 weeks.
 Nothing observed earlier than 6-8 weeks postpartum necessarily has much value as a diagnosis or a major cause for concern.
 In fact, there may not be a ton of value in assessing DR until at least 6 weeks, because any separation prior to that is still pretty normal.
-That said, I like data and so I’m checking myself.
+But I like data, so I’m checking myself.

-3 steps to self-assessment
+3 steps to Diastasis Recti self-assessment

-1. Lie on your back, knees bent.
+Lie on your back, knees bent.
 Use your fingers to press into the abdominal wall along the linea alba (centerline of 6-pack muscles) from sternum to pubic bone.
 Observe whether or not there is variability in the tension along the linea alba.

 Place three fingers across the midline just above the belly button.
 Tuck your chin and lift the head (not the shoulders!) just to the point where the abdominal muscles activate (not a big crunch).
 You should feel the edges of the rectus muscles hug your fingers, although you might need to adjust the number of fingers (or hands) you are using to span the gap.
 Assess the gap at the belly button, at three fingers height above the belly button, and at three fingers distance below the belly button.
 Take note of how squishy or taut the tissue is.
 How many knuckles deep do your fingers go?

 Take note of this data.
 The numbers are not good or bad, but they will given you a baseline as you figure out how things are changing over the next few weeks.
 Avoid the temptation to check your DR every week.
 There’s too much noise in the data and changes to the tissue take time.
 I suggest no more frequently than every 3 weeks.

 When I add in a connection breath, the gap at my belly button reduces to two fingers, although I don’t have much improvement in tension.
 The gap reduces to one finger width below my sternum and less than one finger width above my pubic bone.
-All of these observations are consistent with my diastasis being widest right around my belly button.
-The shape of the diastasis can vary widely individual to individual (see the image below), and this information can be useful as you’re rehabbing so you know where to focus your abdominal work.
+All of these observations are consistent with my abdominal separation being widest right around my belly button.
+The shape of the abdominal separation can vary widely individual to individual (see the image below), and this information can be useful as you’re rehabbing so you know where to focus your abdominal work.